oyindonesia/oybayar-docs/source/includes/en/_accepting-payments.md

 #### Multi Entity Management
 Multi Entity Management is a feature that can help you handle multiple OY! accounts under one entity.
 The account that acts as an admin is called a Main Entity and the accounts that can be controlled by the admin are called Sub Entity.

 Using this feature, you are able to accept payments from your customers through Payment Link that is created on behalf of a Sub Entity.
 When your users make a successful transaction, the transaction will be recorded in the Sub Entity’s balance.
-As a Main Entity , you are equipped with the ability to view the Sub Entities' balance and transaction list anytime through Multi Entity → Sub Entity Statement.
+As a Main Entity, you are equipped with the ability to view the Sub Entities' balance and transaction list anytime through Multi Entity → Sub Entity Statement.

 Please refer to the [Multi Entity Management](https://docs.oyindonesia.com/#how-to-use-multi-account-management) section in this documentation for detailed information